Improved space-time tradeoffs for approximate full-text indexing with one edit error

-\end{lemma} \paragraph{Hash function} In the hash function $H$ the parameter $P$ is fixed but the seed $r$ is chosen randomly.
-The goal is to build a hash function $H$ such that all the hash values of the substrings of $T$ used by the weak prefix search are all distinct.
+As described above we will use a polynomial hash function $H$~\cite{KR87} parameterized with a prime number $P$ and a seed $r$.
+The parameter $P$ is fixed but the seed $r$ is chosen randomly.
+Our goal is to build a hash function $H$ such that all the hash values of the substrings of $T$ used by the weak prefix search are all distinct (that is, $H$ is a perfect hash function for the considered set if substrings).
 For a randomly chosen $r$ this is the case with high probability.
-If it is not the case we randomly choose a new $r$ and repeat the construction until all the needed substrings of $T$ are mapped do distinct hash values. \paragraph{Prefix-sum data structure} A prefix-sum data structures which permits to succinctly encode an array $A[1..n]$ of integers of total sum $D$ in space $n(2+\lceil\log(D/n)\rceil)$ bits, so that the sum $\sum_{1\leq j\leq i}A[j]$ for any $i$ can be computed in constant time.
-This can be obtained by combining fast indexed bitvector implementations ~\cite{J89,CM96} with Elias-Fano coding~\cite{EliESRCASF,FanNBRISM}.
+If it is not the case, we randomly choose a new $r$ and repeat the construction until all the needed substrings of $T$ are mapped to distinct hash values.
+We notice that the hash function $H$ can be evaluated on any string $s$ in deterministic linear time in the length of $s$.
+However the time to find a suitable $r$ is randomized only, as we may in the worst case do many trials before finding a suitable $r$ (although the number of trials is on average only $1+o(1)$ as each trial succeeds with high probability).